jdc20181/BeffsBrowser/README.md

 # Announcments

+**Version 2.1 Patch Release to come next month sometime**

+See all the notes in the [wiki](https://github.com/jdc20181/BeffsBrowser/wiki/Version-2.1.0-Patch-Release-Coming-Soon!)

 **Notice Feature was removed because of transition**

 I removed the SSL Lock Feature for the time being - More information on the replacement will be released later.